hvanruys/hvanruys.github.io/eumetcastview.md

 ![_config.yml](/images/Screenshot_eumetcastview_ephem.jpg)

-The screen is divided in three parts :
+The screen is divided into three parts :

 - the dockable toolbar ( can be moved left, right, up and down)
 - the Toolbox